alokrajg/alokrajg.github.io/_posts/2022-01-02-python-libraries-for-time-series.md

 Time Series analysis involves a lot of tasks such as forecasting, classification, anomaly detection, time-series feature extraction, and sequence matching... etc.

-For each of these tasks, I have curated a list of the best time series python libraries.
+For each of these tasks, I have curated a list of top 7 time series python libraries:

 ![plotly time-series](/assets/images/python_lib_ts/teaser.PNG?raw=true){: .center-image }

-**Prophet**
+**1. Prophet**

 Facebook (Meta)’s `Prophet` is a generic time series forecasting at scale.